pyOpenSci/python-package-guide/_sources/tutorials/intro.md.txt

 :::{toctree}
 :hidden:
-:caption: Create a Python package
+:caption: Create and publish a Python Package

 What is a Python package? <self>
 Make your code installable <1-installable-code>